kudobuilder/kudo/keps/0029-operator-dependencies.md

 The status of the execution can be seen as usual as part of the `Instance.Status`.
 We could additionally forward the status of a dependency `Instance` to the top-level `Instance.Status` to simplify the overview.

-Note that in the above example if e.g. `EE` and `CC` task-operators reference the same operator package they must use distinct instance names `spec.instanceName` so that two separate `Instance`s are deployed.
-Otherwise, this would be a life-cycle dependency which is a [non-goal](#non-goals) for this KEP.
+Note that in the above example if e.g. `EE` and `CC` task-operators reference the same operator package KUDO will create two distinct instances (`Instance-EE` and `Instance-CC`).
+Otherwise, one of them would be a life-cycle dependency which is a [non-goal](#non-goals) for this KEP.
+There is also a naming issue here: an operator developer would have to give both instances distinct `spec.instanceName`s in order for them not to collide.
+Another issue is: what happens when a user installs the top-level operator in the same namespace twice?
+We should make sure dependencies instance names do not collide with each other.
+A suggestion would be to make instance names hierarchical so that e.g. `Instance-EE` would be named `aa.bb.ee` where `aa` is the name of the top-level instance of the operator `AA`.
+This will also improve the UX as users would be able to immediately know where the instance belongs to.

 ##### Dependencies Parametrization